ktekinay/Kaju/README.md

 ### ExecuteAsync vs. Execute

-Xojo offers two types of HTTPSocket, the "classic" and the "namespaced" (`Xojo.Net.HTTPSocket`) versions.
-The namespaced version includes features that works with newer types of security but does not offer a synchronous mode.
-With that in mind, Kaju has two ways to start the update process, `Kaju.UpdateChecker.ExecuteAsync` and `Kaju.UpdateChecker.Execute`.
-The former uses the namespaced version and will report its result in the `ExecuteAsyncComplete` event.
-The latter uses the classic version and will report its results immediately.
+Kaju has two ways to start the update process, `Kaju.UpdateChecker.ExecuteAsync` and `Kaju.UpdateChecker.Execute`.

+Xojo has introduced the `URLConnection` class, an update to the classic `HTTPSocket` and `HTTPSecureSocket` classes.
+The more modern implementation is preferred and used when you choose `ExecuteAsync`.
+The older class is used when you choose the synchronous `Execute` _and_ set `AllowRedirection` to `False` (Unfortunately, the `URLConnection` class has no way to disallow redirects and we can only fake it in asynchronous mode.)

+`ExecuteAsync` will report its result in the `ExecuteAsyncComplete` event while `Execute` will report its results immediately.

 If your update information is not on a secure website, it shouldn't matter which you use, but we still recommend `ExecuteAsync` moving forward.

-**Note**: `ExecuteAsync` will always allow redirects so `UpdateChecker.AllowRedirection` must be set to `True` or an exception will be raised.

 ### Minimum OS